Atip-Infa/SQL-Data-Warehouse-Sales-Analytics/README.md

 ## 📊 Dashboard Preview

-- The Power BI dashboard connects to the **Gold layer views** of the data warehouse, which provide business-ready data modeled using a star schema.
+The Power BI dashboard connects to the **Gold layer views** of the data warehouse, which provide business-ready data modeled using a **star schema**.
-- It visualizes key sales insights such as revenue trends, top customers, and product performance.

 ![Sales Dashboard](docs/dashboard/sales_dashboard_preview.png)